owagner/modbus2mqtt/README.md

 ref,light3,3,rw
 ref,light4,4,rw
 ```
-This will poll from MODBUS slaveid 7, starting at coil offset 0, for 5 coils, 1.0 times a second.
+This will poll from Modbus slave id 7, starting at coil offset 0, for 5 coils, 1.0 times a second.

 The first coil 0 will then be sent as an MQTT message with topic modbus/kitchen/state/light0.